 Thank you po with all my heart, ELSON”

 Elson (standing left) together with FEED President, Ms. Ophelia Bakker-Mananquil (sitting left), FEED Chairman, Mr. Jacob van Vliet Bakker (sitting right), and UPLB Private and Government Scholarship Officer, Ms. Elisa.
 Navarrete (standing right).

 ^Top 10 Countries Affected by Climate Change (1996-2016

 On June 24, Elson marched on stage during the 45th Graduation Ceremony of the UPLB receiving the University President’s Medal and the College of Agriculture and Food Science (CAFS) Dean’s Medal of Excellence.
 He graduated his Bachelor of Science in Agriculture (BSA) degree as cum laude and is the University’s first graduate of their BSA major in Landscape Agroforestry program.

 A week before the Graduation Ceremony, Elson also had the opportunity to meet FEED’s Chairman, Mr. Jacob van Vliet Bakker, and President, Ms. Ophelia Bakker-Mananquil, during UPLB’s Recognition of Graduating Scholars and Donor Partners.
-During the event, he discussed with them some results of his thesis and as well as his plans for his career.
+During the event, he discussed with them some results of his thesis and as well as his plans for his career, as shared above.